Hackers send silent commands to speech recognition systems with ultrasound

 DolphinAttack voice commands, though totally inaudible and therefore imperceptible to humans, can be received by the audio hardware of devices, and correctly understood by speech recognition systems.
 We validated DolphinAttack on major speech recognition systems, including Siri, Google Now, Samsung S Voice, Huawei HiVoice, Cortana, and Alexa.

 They were able to execute a number of commands, from wake phrases (“OK Google”) to multi-word requests (“unlock the back door”).
 Different phones and phrases had different success rates, naturally, or worked better at different distances.
-None worked further than 5 feet away, though.
+None worked farther than 5 feet away, though.

-It’s a scary thought — that invisible commands could be humming through the air and causing your device to execute them (of course, one could say the same of wi-fi).
+It’s a scary thought — that invisible commands could be humming through the air and causing your device to execute them (of course, one could say the same of Wi-Fi).
 But the danger is limited for several reasons.

 First, you can defeat DolphinAttack simply by turning off wake phrases.
 That way you’d have to have already opened the voice recognition interface for the attack to work.

-Second, even if you keep the wake phrase on, many devices restrict functions like accessing contacts, apps, and websites until you have unlocked them.
+Second, even if you keep the wake phrase on, many devices restrict functions like accessing contacts, apps and websites until you have unlocked them.
 An attacker could ask about the weather or find nearby Thai places, but it couldn’t send you to a malicious website.

-Third, and perhaps most obviously, in its current state the attack has to take place within a couple feet and against a phone in the open.
-Even if they could get close enough to issue a command, chances are you’d notice right away if your phone woke up and said “OK, wiring money to Moscow.”
+Third, and perhaps most obviously, in its current state the attack has to take place within a couple of feet and against a phone in the open.
+Even if they could get close enough to issue a command, chances are you’d notice right away if your phone woke up and said, “OK, wiring money to Moscow.”

 That said, there are still places where this could be effective.
 A compromised IoT device with a speaker that can generate ultrasound might be able to speak to a nearby Echo and tell it to unlock a door or turn off an alarm.